cockroachdb/docs/v1.1/certificate-rotation.md

 Also restart all clients.

-### Step 4: Rotate node and client certificates
+#### Step 4: Rotate node and client certificates

-We recommend that you rotate the node and client certificates only when you are confident all nodes and clients have the new CA certificate.
+Rotate the node and client certificates only when you are confident all nodes and clients have the new CA certificate.

 To rotate node certificates, see [Rotate Node Certificates](certificate-rotation.html#rotating-node-certificates).
 To rotate client certificates, see [Rotate Client Certificates](certificate-rotation.html#rotating-client-certificates).